INSPECTING FIRE SERVICE LIFTS – MONTHLY CHECKS UNDER THE FIRE SAFETY (ENGLAND) REGULATIONS 2022

 Bring routine lift inspections in-house to boost your organisation’s visibility, strengthen resident trust, and demonstrate your commitment to competence under the Building Safety Act.

-Enrol today as an individual or group leader and start making a measurable impact.
+Enrol today as an individual or group leader.

-- Brand your training by adding your organisation’s logo for a professional, trusted experience
+- Add your organisation’s logo for a professional, trusted experience

-- Build competence with confidence—perfect for housing and estate teams.
+- Build competence with confidence — ideal for housing and estate teams